Circular walk from The Rumps to Polzeath

 The name "Pentire" is common on the coast for the simple reason that it means "headland": in Cornish pen means head or top and tir means land.
 Some Anglicised names such as "Pentire Point" (i.e. Headland Point) are somewhat tautological.

-14. Continue ahead on the coast path, signposted Pentire Point.
-Pass through a waymarked gate and continue to reach a small waymark on the corner of a wall.
+17. Continue ahead on the coast path, signposted Pentire Point.
+Pass through a gate and continue alongside the wall to reach the gateway on the corner of the wall witgh some waymarks on the wall.

 This headland is a good place to spot dolphins on their way in or out from the Camel Estuary.